<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 It’s no secret that SEO is very data-dependent, and the more data and metrics you can monitor and analyze, the better your chance to achieve success.

-With that being said, the more data you can collect and analyze, the higher your chance of SEO success.
-Fortunately, there are various SEO tools available to help us in various aspects from keyword research to competitive analysis to content creation.
+That said, the more data you can collect and analyze, the higher your chance of SEO success.
+Fortunately, various SEO tools are available to help us in various aspects, from keyword research to competitive analysis to content creation.
+For keyword research, for example, there are free tools like UberSuggest and Google’s Keyword Planner.
+Various accessible and affordable backlink analysis tools might suit your current SEO objective.

 3. Target Long-Tail Keywords to Enhance Short-Tail Keywords